 1000 watts of infrared heating can heat a well-insulated area of 143 square feet (14,3 m²).

 With our 1000 watts of infrared heating panels, we are able to heat our small poorly insulated 100 square feet (9 m²) room comfortably.
-Although, during the winter months where the temperature can be around 32 Fahrenheit (zero degrees Celsius), a blanket to cover our legs is highly preferred.
+Although, during the winter months when the temperature can be around 32 Fahrenheit (zero degrees Celsius), a blanket to cover our legs is highly preferred.

 As I discuss in my article: How much energy does an infrared heater use?, infrared heaters use about 7 watts per square foot (0.1 m²).
 This means that, in a well-insulated living room, 1000 watts of infrared can warm an area of 143 square feet (14,3 m²).
 That seems to match with our poorly insulated 100 square feet being heated by our 1000 watts.